prompt-toolkit/pymux/README.rst

 Why create a tmux clone?
 ------------------------

+For several reasons.
+Having a terminal multiplexer in Python makes it easy to experiment and implement new features.
+While C is a good language, it's not as easy to develop as Python.

-Just like `pyvim <https://github.com/jonathanslenders/pyvim>`_ (A ``Vi`` clone in Python.), this is another experiment.
-A hobby project to challenge the design of prompt_toolkit.
+Just like `pyvim <https://github.com/jonathanslenders/pyvim>`_ (A ``Vi`` clone in Python.), it started as another experiment.
+A project to challenge the design of prompt_toolkit.
+At this point, however, pymux should be stable and usable for daily work.

 The development resulted in many improvements in prompt_toolkit, especially performance improvements, but also some functionality improvements.

-The development is especially interesting, because it touches so many different areas that are unknown to most Python developers.
+Further, the development is especially interesting, because it touches so many different areas that are unknown to most Python developers.
 It also proves that Python is a good tool to create terminal applications.

-Further, experimenting and hacking with pymux will be easier than tmux, as Python is more accessible.

 The roadmap